 Most phosphorus is unavailable to plants

 Since most of our phosphorus is locked up in sediments and rocks, it’s not available for plants to use.
-A lot of the phosphorus in soils is also unavailable to plants.
+A lot of the phosphorus in soils is also not available to plants.

 - Bacteria: Bacteria convert plant-available phosphate into organic forms that are then not available to plants.
 Although other bacteria make phosphate available by mineralisation, the contribution of this is small.